soyart/notes/pages/Docker.md

 	- [[Docker Container Networking]] is managed using `docker-network` subcommand.
 		- List Docker networks with `docker network ls`.
 		- Inspect with `docker network inspect <network name>`
-	- A Docker network is attached to a container during [[Running Docker Containers]] with `docker run --network mynet --network-alias myhost` collapsed:: true
+	- A Docker network is attached to a container during [[Running Docker Containers]] with `docker run --network mynet --network-alias myhost`. collapsed:: true
 		- To create a new network, use `docker network create <network name>`:
 			- ```
 			  docker network create myapp-net;
 			  ```
+	- If you want to connect an already running container to a network, use `docker network connect`
 - # [[Docker Volume]]
 	- To have that file persist, we'll need a Docker volume, and mount that volume to the target directory inside the container filesystem.
 	- [[Docker Volume]]s are managed using `docker-volume`